-You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.
+You can create custom export templates using Handlebars syntax to export ReqView projects into HTML, CSV, JSON, XML or any other structured text format fitting your specific requirements for data layout and visual style.

 To export a text file using a custom template, click File, mouseover Export and click Custom Template.
 In the Export Using Custom Template dialog, choose exported documents and other options.
 After confirmation of the dialog, select a destination for storing the exported files.